daz4126/Nanny-State/README.md

 ## Before & After Functions

-Before and after functions can be used to run any functions before or after a state update.
+Before and after functions are functions that are called before or after a state update.
 These are passed to the `Nanny` function as part of the `options` object.

 For example, try updating the last line of the 'Hello Batman' example to the following code instead: